 Ski slopes can collect data (the famous “big data”) on the habits and preferences of their tourists.They can then offer companies beacon advertising campaigns or dynamic displays.

 “The digital revolution is well on its way for French slope maintenance services – both in terms of skier enjoyment and safety.
 Ski patrol equipment is being updated with new geo-localisation devices.
 In introducing these resources, Val Thorens is a truly pioneering and visionary force in terms of what will become common practice 3 or 4 years’ time.”
 Benjamin Blanc, head of the Belleville Valley slope maintenance service – Feb 2017.

 Data and customer’s loyalty at the heart of skiing connected

 The connected station today is a reality.
 A reality that meets a need and that develops at the same pace as the latter.
 While all the stations do not offer the same services in terms of connected infrastructures, videos, sensors or IOT, the will is there.
 And the trend is not going to reverse.

-“Ski resorts have nothing to envy to smart cities“…”The French mountain resorts, which represent a market of 9 billion revenue by the end of 2016, have inevitably entered into a process of optimizing the management and operation of their infrastructures and are now relying on the IoT power to inform the decision-making process of their operators.”
+“Ski resorts have nothing to envy to smart cities“…”The French mountain resorts, which represent a Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing approach.
+A market can be defined... of 9 billion revenue by the end of 2016, have inevitably entered into a process of optimizing the management and operation of their infrastructures and are now relying on the IoT power to inform the decision-making process of their operators.”